 - Bottom Line

 - Improving your stick handling skills is really all about practice, its not something than can be mastered overnight it literally takes time.
 This is a skill needed to be good at hockey but its something you can get better at, it just depends on the time and effort you’re willing to put in!
-Another great way to simulate a game is to practice with your gloves on as much as possible to keep the feel of your stick the same as a game.
+Another great way to simulate a game is to practice with your new hockey gloves on as much as possible to keep the feel of your stick the same as a game.
 Some players are obviously going to be naturally amazing but for the 99% of us we have to put in the work.
 Leave a comment with your feedback or questions, we at Going Bar Down would love to hear from you!

 We’re going to dive into all the drills and tools you can use to improve your stick handling, but before that we need to get the basics right.

 - DON’T HOLD YOUR STICK TOO TIGHT.
-This is something every player can control, and its just a comfort thing not to hold your hockey stick too tight when handling the puck.
+This is something every player can control, and its just a comfort thing not to hold your new hockey stick too tight when handling the puck.
 Stick handling is about finesse and if you’re gripping your stick too hard the motion and ability to control the puck will not be smooth and will result in turnovers.

 - CUSHION THE PUCK.
 Newer players especially when sliding the puck forehand to backhand will do this without receiving the puck softly, which if you think about it means never letting the puck fully stop.
 The classic drill of handling the puck like its an egg should be what you’re thinking about.

 - KEEP YOUR HEAD UP.
 Stick handling with your head down focusing on the puck won’t help you in the game, you need to practice keeping your head and eyes up.
 This will help you avoid hits, make the right passes, and of course deke around the opponent to score.